linnykoleh/Spring/Notes.md

 	- Activates various annotations to be detected in bean classes: Spring's @Required and
       @Autowired, as well as JSR 250's `@PostConstruct`, `@PreDestroy` and `@Resource`
     - JPA's `@PersistenceContext` and `@PersistenceUnit` (if available).
+    - Register post-processors:
+     	- `AutowiredAnnotationBeanPostProcessor`
+     	- `CommonAnnotationBeanPostProcessor` - is automatically registered in the application context and no additional configuration is necessary to enable `@PostConstruct` and `@PreDestroy`.
+     	- `PersistenceAnnotationBeanPostProcessor`
+     	- `RequiredAnnotationBeanPostProcessor`
 - `<context:component-scan />`
 	- Scans the classpath for annotated components that will be auto-registered as Spring beans.
     - By default, the Spring-provided `@Component`, `@Repository`, `@Service`, `@Controller`, `@RestController`, `@ControllerAdvice`, and `@Configuration` stereotypes  will be detected.